zouyaoji/vue-cesium/website/docs/en-US/vc-layer-imagery.md

 Loading an image layer is equivalent to initializing a `Cesium.ImageryLayer` instance.

 It needs to be a child component of `vc-viewer` to load normally.
-You can directly specify the `imageryProvider` property of `vc-layer-imagery`, and use the `vc-provider-xxx` series components provided by VueCesium as the `vc-layer-imagery` sub-components to mount each `imageryProvider`, but an image Only one `provider` can be attached to a layer.
+You can directly specify the `imageryProvider` property of `vc-layer-imagery`, and use the `vc-imagery-provider-xxx` series components provided by VueCesium as the `vc-layer-imagery` sub-components to mount each `imageryProvider`, but an image Only one `provider` can be attached to a layer.

 ## Basic usage